 15 Things You Might Not Know About One Flew Over the Cuckoo’s Nest

-Milos Forman's One Flew Over the Cuckoo’s Nest, which premiered 41 years ago today, won critical acclaim, box office success, and a shelf full of Oscars.
+Milos Forman's One Flew Over the Cuckoo’s Nest, which premiered on this day in 1975, won critical acclaim, box office success, and a shelf full of Oscars.
 But even if you love the complex exploration of life inside a 1960s psychiatric hospital, there are a few things you may not know about its behind-the-scenes story.

 1. CUSTOMS NEARLY DOOMED THE PROJECT.

 Despite the middling success of the 1963 stage adaptation of Ken Kesey’s novel starring Kirk Douglas, Hollywood legend Douglas was dead set on adapting the story for the screen.
 Douglas contacted Czech director Miloš Forman about the project, promising to send Forman a copy of the book for his perusal.